Is a Flat Coated Retriever Right for You?

 Flat Coated Retriever Physical Characteristics

-FCR’s can reach about 25 inches in height and weigh up to 70 pounds.
+FCR’s can reach about 25 inches in height and weigh up to 70 pounds with a moderate, athletic build (not too heavy like a Labrador).
 Their medium length coat can be straight or slightly wavy but never curly.
 As per American Kennel Club (AKC) breed standard, their coat colors are limited to solid black and solid liver.

 “Golden” Flat Coated Retrievers?

 Flat Coated Retrievers were highly sought after as show dogs in England during the late 1800s.
 While they occasionally exhibited tan and brindle markings, breeders aimed to refine the standard, focusing solely on black-coated dogs due to their higher chances of winning competitions.
 Interestingly, even when both parents were black, they could produce golden puppies.
-This anomaly led to the recognition of Golden Retrievers as a distinct breed in 1911.
+These “golden” dogs were initially disqualified from Flat-Coat shows but caught the attention of breeders like Lord Tweedmouth (Dudley Marjoribanks), who began to breed them in Scotland.
+By 1911, the Golden Retriever was officially recognized as a separate breed by the UK Kennel Club.

 How Fast Can a Flat Coated Retriever Run?